nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To delete the configuration backup file:
 - click Delete on the respective row and confirm the action by clicking Yes.

-To upload a configuration file from the local file system to the central server:
+To upload a configuration file from the local file system to the Central Server:
 - click Upload backup, select a file to be uploaded and click Open.
 The uploaded configuration file appears in the list of configuration files.

 ## 12.5 Automatic Backups